 Preparing Data for Analysis and Triangulation

-Here are some tips on how to set up a table in a word processing application, so that the researcher can bring together data from different sources.
-This step is critical to data retrieval during analysis and to capture demographic information that can be important to the study.
+Market researchers prepare qualitative data from surveys, interviews, and focus groups for analysis and triangulation.
+They create tables containing all of their retrieved data to analyze and capture demographic information that may be important to the study.
 For example, it is useful to highlight the criteria used to select the study participants, as these attributes can be important to the analysis.

 The criteria or attributes are the basis for identifying key sort categories.

-At this stage of the data table preparation, it is helpful to think about the information that will be key to retrieval of data when data tables are merged.
+At this stage of the data table preparation, it is helpful to think about the information that will be key to the data retrieval when data tables are merged.
 Consider the many conditions for which data analysis will be made easier and more accurate by merging tables:

 - Study data from different time periods